 We are collecting information about informal community activities taking place in response to coronavirus and supporting the county-wide community response.
 Please let us know about your group or activities via our Volunteering in Lincolnshire Facebook Group.

-First and foremost, we would like to encourage every one to follow government guidelines and stay at home, observing good handwashing techniques.
-For those who would still like to respond and are not presenting any symptoms of coronavirus, here are some useful links to the community.
+First and foremost, we would like to encourage everyone to follow government guidelines and stay at home, observing good handwashing techniques.
+For anyone who would like to help and is not presenting any symptoms of coronavirus, below are some useful links to the community.

-Lincolnshire-specific vulnerable person support: Lincolnshire County Council has been a collating a list of almost 400 organisations across the county who are able to respond to the outbreak with community support.
+Lincolnshire-specific vulnerable person support: Lincolnshire County Council has been collating a list of organisations across the county who are able to respond to the outbreak with community support.
 Information for people who want to help, and for people looking for help can be found on the Community Help and Volunteering page of their website. (updated 15/4/20)

 British Red Cross Emergency Reserves: https://www.redcross.org.uk/get-involved/volunteer/volunteer-in-emergencies